Thing 5: Diversity

-A lot of communication online is now via the mode of emoji/emoticon images.
+A lot of communication online now includes the use of emoji/emoticon images.
 Traditionally these have been displayed as a yellow standard, but recent releases of more diverse emoji choices have raised a number of conversations.

 How to complete Thing 5